Marko Vuokola

 Marko Vuokola (born 1967) is a Finnish conceptual artist.
 He lives and works in Helsinki, Finland.

 Early life and education

 Marko Vuokola was born in Toijala, Finland as the youngest son of photographer Aimo Vuokola and Tuula Vuokola.
-He studied at the Department of Sculpture at the Finnish Academy of Fine Arts, Helsinki from 1987 and received a BA in 1991, followed by studies in Media Arts at AKI, De Academie voor Kunst en Industrie in Enschede, the Netherlands 1991-92.
+He studied at the Department of Sculpture at the Finnish Academy of Fine Arts, Helsinki from 1987 and received a BA in 1991, followed by studies in Media Arts at AKI (Academie voor Kunst en Industrie) in Enschede, the Netherlands 1991-92.
 He graduated with an MA from the Finnish Academy of Fine Arts in 2001.

 Work

 Vuokola works across a wide variety of media and materials, departing often from a conceptual exploration of issues relating to time and space.
 Many works, particularly in his collaborations in the OLO collective (together with Pasi Eerik Karjula), have a strongly installational and site-related character.
 Despite his training as a sculptor, much of his artistic oeuvre is based on photography, video or computer animation.
 He is often mentioned as a photographer, although it is more proper to describe his work as based on ideas just as much as on materials.
 His works often also explore the optical and other aspects of his artistic media, like the camera or the video projector.